Kebec Club Privé

 Kebec Club Privé is a Michelin-starred restaurant in Quebec City, Canada.

 History

 The restaurant was opened in November 2019, and is co-owned by Cassandre Osterroth and Pierre-Olivier Pelletier, who also serve as the co-head chefs.
 Osterroth and Pelletier met while working at Laurie Raphaël restaurant.

+Concept

 The meal is served supper club style, seating only ten people a night at one communal table.

 Recognition

 In 2025, the restaurant received a Michelin star in Quebec's inaugural Michelin Guide.
 It is the only Michelin-starred restaurant in the province headed by a female executive chef.